-Regarding the statistics in the tables list, I think it’s most important to remember to use the numbers for comparisons; i.e. once you’ve decided the game and limits at which you wish to play, the next step is to use the numbers to help decide which particular table is likely to be the most satisfactory / most profitable (not always the same thing).
+Regarding the statistics show in the tables list in a poker lobby, I think it’s most important to remember to use the numbers for comparisons; i.e. once you’ve decided the game and limits at which you wish to play, the next step is to use the numbers to help decide which particular table is likely to be the most satisfactory / most profitable (not always the same thing).

 Technically, of course, the three stats fairly simple to decipher:

 Average pot size – total $ in all pots for the last “n” games / “n”

 Players per flop – average for the last “n” games of number of players seeing the flop / number of players at the table

 Hands per hour – total number of hands completed in a previous 60 minutes period

 Note that some additional information is needed to help you optimize your play:

 First, the “n” in the calculations would be helpful, although this is not generally available (although some poker sites publish this information on well-hidden web pages).
 The reason this can be important is that the “flavor” of a table can change rapidly online, and a fishpond can become a sharkpool before the averages change enough to warn you what you’re getting into.
 However, we work with what we have.